TheFalconsWatch/xnVending/README.md

 **xnVending**

-This adds workable vending machines around the map for ESX, walk up to any vending machine that is configured in the `config.lua` and press `E` to purchase.
+This adds workable vending machines around the map for ESX, walk up to any vending machine that is configured in the `config.lua` and press `selection number` to purchase.
 Included in this release is a bonus vending machine model I made which is a weed vending machine, currently it is not placed anywhere on the map, you must do that yourself.
 I won't be telling you how, it's easy enough to google how to add custom things to the map.

 **Installation**